Sir Richard Jebb, 1st Baronet: Life

-The son of Samuel Jebb, he was born at Stratford, Essex, being baptised there on 30 October 1729.
-He entered at St. Mary Hall, Oxford, in 1747, but as a nonjuror could not graduate, and went to Marischal College, Aberdeen, where he graduated M.D.
-23 September 1751.
+The son of Samuel Jebb, he was born at Stratford, London, being baptised there on 30 October 1729.
+He entered at St Mary Hall, Oxford, in 1747, but as a nonjuror could not graduate, and went to Marischal College, Aberdeen, where he graduated M.D. on 23 September 1751.

 Jebb took rooms in Parliament Street, London, and was admitted a licentiate of the Royal College of Physicians, on 24 March 1755.
 He was physician to Westminster Hospital from 1754 to 1762, when (7 May) he was elected physician to St. George's Hospital.
 He went to Italy to attend the Duke of Gloucester, and became a favourite of George III, who granted him a crown lease of Trent Park, 385 acres of Enfield Chase.
 He built a small house on it, enclosed it with a fence, and kept deer.

 In 1771 Jebb was elected a fellow of the College of Physicians, and in 1774 he delivered the Harveian oration.
 He was censor for the College in 1772, 1776, and 1781.
 He was created a baronet on 4 September 1778, and was Fellow of the Royal Society and Society of Antiquaries of London.
-By 1768 he had resigned his hospital appointment to concentrate on private practice, and in the three years, 1779–81, his fees amounted to twenty thousand guineas.
-In 1780 he was appointed physician to the Prince of Wales, and in 1786 to the king.